 Bryce Reichmann (right) has earned a scholarship and signed a National Letter of Intent to play baseball at St. Mary’s College in Moraga, CA. Bryce posted a 3.46 ERA in 67.2 innings for the Wolverines in 2015

 2014 Sierra College players Dustin Vaught (Bella Vista High School) and Dalton Blaser (Roseville High School) earned scholarships to 4-time national champion Cal State Fullerton.
 While at Sierra, Blaser was named as the Big 8 MVP leading Sierra in almost every offensive category.
 Vaught was a solid team leader who hit .344 and only struck out 4 times in 2014.
 Vaught and Blaser had the good fortune to play in the 2015 NCAA College World Series

-Another former Sierra College pitching standout, Eric Nedeljkovic, who led the University of Miami in saves this year, was drafted by the Colorado Rockies.
-He began his pro career this past summer.
+Another former Sierra College pitching standout, Eric Nedeljkovic (Folsom High School), who led the University of Miami in saves in 2013, was drafted by the Colorado Rockies in the 21st round that June.